 -

-Place turkey breast side down in roasting pan and slide into oven.
+Place turkey breast side up in roasting pan, add 2 cups white wine or broth to the bottom of the pan, and slide into oven.
 Cook 1 hour (1 1/2 hours for a larger bird).

 -